 Whenever your situation seems hopeless, overwhelming, or bigger than you are, lean on your faith or spirituality.

 Or bike it off or swim it off.
-Physical activity is a side effect-free path to tranquility.
+Physical activity is a side-effect-free path to tranquility.

 And getting or staying fit bolsters not only your self-confidence but also your emotional and physical stamina.
 Serotonin and endorphins are our friends.

-9. Don’t make assumptions
+9. Don’t Make Assumptions

-About anything: another person’s state of mind, or health, or view of your circumstances.
+Don’t make assumptions bout anything: another person’s state of mind, or health, or view of your circumstances.

 Communication is key here.
 Ask the question.
 Clarify the message.
 Choose your advisors with care.
 Take good notes when new facts emerge.

-And by “it” I mean anything.
+Don’t take things personally, and by “things,” I mean anything.

-You are not the cause of the dementia sufferer’s ill-temper.
+You are not the cause of the dementia sufferer’s ill temper.
 And your actions may not be the motivation behind constructive criticism.

 Opinion-givers are often moved by their own frustration, guilt, denial, sense of helplessness, or sheer lack of information.